Creamy Green Bean Casserole

 Next, you’ll slowly add the milk.
 Once the milk is well combined, add the chicken broth.
 A creamy sauce will begin to form.
-If the sauce gets too tight, add a touch more milk and make sure you reduced the heat to medium.
+If the sauce gets too tight, add a touch more broth and make sure you reduced the heat to medium low.

-Then, you will add the soy sauce.
+Then, you will add the low sodium soy sauce.
 Stir until it’s well combined.